|

 - A-E

-The Stadium must have a minimum operational capacity of X calculated by a competent person in accordance with the guidance given in the Guide to Safety at Sports Grounds (Green Guide).
+The stadium must have a minimum capacity of X spectators, including the seated spectators, as certified by the local authority or calculated by a competent person, in accordance with the “Guide to Safety at Sports Grounds”, (Green Guide) current edition at the time of inspection

-There must also be potential to increase the capacity to Y in the future.
+There must also be potential to increase the capacity to Y in the future

 - Values of X and Y: